 Here’s the rundown on three American Southwest road trips that you won’t want to miss.
 Choose from our Phoenix campervan rental depot to LA via Route 66, Denver to Phoenix, and Phoenix round trip via southern Utah.

-While Arizona is great any time of year, it’s prime road trip territory in the winter, especially in a fully-loaded campervan.
-You can expect highs in the upper 60s around Phoenix come January, and that number rises as you head further south.
+Arizona is prime road trip territory in the winter, especially in a fully-loaded campervan.
+You can expect highs in the upper 60s around Phoenix come January.
+That number rises as you head further south.
 Wherever you go, be sure to bring water, sunscreen, and a hat.

-Buy an annual National Park Pass.
+Buy an annual National Park Pass online, at the National Park entrance, or at our depot when you pick up your campervan.
 You’ll pay it off in no time on any one of these routes!

 Distance: 800+ miles (1200+ km)